-No II Section LONE FINE - report enemy working underground in one or
+LONE PINE - report enemy working underground in one or two new places.

-PINE to D 16 B 8 to C 4 both exclusive - Our patrol on OWEN'S GULLY found nothing to report on,
+B8 to C 4 both exclusive - Our patrol on OWEN'S GULLY found nothing to report on.

-C4 inclusive to D 16 exclusive.
-Enemy sent up some rockets opposite this portion of our line.
+C4 inclusive to D 16 exclusive - Enemy sent up some rockets opposite this portion of our line.

-No II Section Left ( D 16 to both inclusive).
+Left (D 16 to

-RUSSELL'S TOP D 16 to COURTNEY'S both inclusive - Enemy opened machine gun and rifle fire during the rain storm and threw up flares.
+D 16 to COURTNEY'S both inclusive - Enemy opened machine gun and rifle fire during the rain storm and threw up flares.
 No response was made by us to the enemy's fire.

-QUINNS - report hostile communication sap between L 10 and L 15 (Trench Diagram No III) appears to have been completed during the night.
+OUINNS - report hostile communication sap between L 10 and L 15 (Trench Diagram No III) appears to have been completed during the night.

-A large party of the enemy were observed at 68 J. 5 The 2nd Artillery Brigade were informed and fire was opened, 4 out of 6 shells fell right into the enemy's sap - the first two in the middle of the hostile working party which scattered.
+A large party of the enemy were observed at 68 J. 5.
+The 2nd Artillery Brigade were informed and fire was opened, 4 out of 6 shells fell right into the enemy's sap - the first two in the middle of the hostile working party which scattered.